El Paso, Texas: Performing arts

-Ballet in El Paso

 Ballet was largely nonexistent in El Paso until the arrival of Ingeborg Heuser, a professional ballerina from Germany, in the 1950s.
 Heuser taught ballet at UTEP for 47 years and founded the city's first professional ballet company, firstly known as Texas Western Civic Ballet and eventually as Ballet El Paso.
 The company dissipated due to financial trouble in 1997 and Heuser retired from UTEP soon after.
 The El Paso Youth Ballet was founded in 2009 by Heuser's student, Marta Katz, following Heuser's departure from the university.
 With students from the youth ballet, Heuser staged her last Nutcracker in 2006.
 The youth company continues to perform the Nutcracker and other preprofessional pieces in and around the El Paso area.
 The company provides the only platform for young ballet dancers to train and perform at such a level within the city since the folding of Ballet El Paso.

 El Paso City Ballet is a current professional ballet company in El Paso, providing local employment for professional dancers in the field of ballet.
 The company performs a variety of classical and contemporary works choreographed by Artistic Director Lisa Skaf and artists from the US and Latin America.
 It has been active since 2005, performing yearly productions.